protono/hello-algo/algos.md

 ### 11.11 summary

-1. key review
+#### 1. key review

 - Bubble sort achieves sorting by swapping adjacent elements.
 By adding a flag to achieve early return, we can optimize the best time complexity of bubble sort to $O(n)$.
 - Insertion sort inserts the elements in the unsorted interval into the correct position of the sorted interval in each round, thus completing the sorting.
 Although the time complexity of insertion sort is $O(n^2)$, it is very popular in sorting tasks with small data volumes due to relatively few unit operations.
 - Quicksort implements sorting based on the pivot partition operation.
 In pivot division, it is possible to select the worst benchmark number every time, resulting in time complexity degraded to $O(n^2)$.
 Introducing a median base or a random base reduces the probability of this degradation.
-The tail recursion method can effectively reduce the recursion depth and optimize the space complexity to $O(log\,n)$.
+The tail recursion method can effectively reduce the recursion depth and optimize the space complexity to $O(log\ n)$.
 - Merge sort includes two stages of partitioning and merging, which typically embodies the divide and conquer strategy.
 In merge sorting, the sorting array needs to create an auxiliary array, and the space complexity is $O(n)$; however, the space complexity of sorting linked lists can be optimized to $O(1)$.
 - Bucket sorting consists of three steps: data bucketing, sorting within buckets, and merging results.
 It also embodies the divide-and-conquer strategy and is suitable for situations with large data volumes.
 The key to bucket sorting is to evenly distribute data.
 - Counting sort is a special case of bucket sorting, which implements sorting by counting the number of occurrences of data.
 Counting sort is suitable for situations where the amount of data is large but the data range is limited, and the data is required to be converted into positive integers.